russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 4. Source your products

-Now that you have locked in your product and completed your business plan, it is time to consider making it a reality, whether you are making, manufacturing, or sourcing your product.
+Now that you have locked in your product and completed your business plan, it is time to consider making it a reality, whether you are manufacturing, sourcing, or selling your product.

-• Making a product: If your product is handmade, you can make it at home or in a rented location.
+• Creating a product: If your product is handmade, you can produce it at home or in a rented workspace.
 Ensure that you check up on the legal requirements for a home-based company, as there are stringent rules and protocols.

 • Suppliers: If your business sells existing products, you must find a supplier or brand to source them from.
 Business models under this option include wholesale, dropshipping, or print-on-demand.
-Work out the most appropriate option for your company.
+Determine the most suitable option for your company.

 This step can also help determine your shipping strategy.
-To establish this, you first need to work out how you will tackle order fulfillment.
+To establish this, you first need to determine how you will handle order fulfillment.
 Many new company owners package and ship orders one at a time (unless you opt for dropshipping or print-on-demand).
 It can be a great way to get to grips with all business aspects.
 As the company expands, you may wish to outsource this to a third-party company and use a fulfillment service.

 5. Develop your brand